CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/NetQ-Appliance-Setup-clstr-cld.md

 toc: 5
 bookhidden: true
 ---

 This topic describes how to prepare your cluster of NetQ Cloud Appliances for installation of the NetQ Collector software.

-Each <!-- vale off -->box<!-- vale on --> that was shipped to you contains:
+Each system shipped to you contains:

 - Your NVIDIA Cumulus NetQ Cloud Appliance (a Supermicro SuperServer E300-9D)
 - Hardware accessories, such as power cables and rack mounting gear (note that network cables and optics ship separately)